7/17/2019 Amazon announces new tablets with Alexa and multiple colors. Check out the new Fire Tablets.

 As a parent of five kids, I’ve learned the hard way that sharing electronic devices with my children isn’t always the best idea.
-We’ve lost phones, tablets, and you name it.
+We’ve lost phones, tablets, and even pictures we can’t get back.

 High-quality devices certainly aren’t immune to the cracks, scratches, or charging issues that kids often cause.